iccmr-quantum/OSC-Qasm/README.md

 ## Running

-First, open a Terminal (Mac) or Command Prompt (Windows) and start you python environment.
+First, open a Terminal (Mac/Linux) or Command Prompt (Windows) and start you python environment.

 Then run the python module: `python osc_qasm.py`
 Wait until the program outputs the following lines: